olitheolix/newton-dynamics/doc/source/tutorials.rst

 =========

 The tutorials are for people who have never used Newton before.
-The examples are as minimalistic as possible for the task at hand.
+The examples are as minimalist as possible for the task at hand.
 Instead of Makefiles you will need to type the compile command.
-Instead of 3D visualisations there will only be `printf` statements - you have been warned :)
+Instead of 3D visualisations there will only be ``printf`` statements - you have been warned :)

 The tutorials were developed on Kubuntu 16.04, but should run on all platforms supported by Newton.